 This hiring scorecard can then be used to underpin every stage of the hiring process, from sourcing, screening, interviewing and (hopefully) offering, to more efficiently and consistently maximize the chances of hiring those often-elusive top performers.

 *John Zillmer, Chairman, President and Chief Executive Officer of Aramark Corporation

 **“Who: The A Method for Hiring” by Geoff Smart & Randy Street

 *** Topgrading: How Leading Companies Win by Hiring, Coaching, and Keeping the Best People by Bradford D. Smart, PhD (April 7, 2005)

 Originally published on September 3rd, 2021 via https://www.farviewequity.com/2021/09/avoiding-management-debt/

 This is just a taster.
-If you like informative, actionable, industry-based CS knowledge (who doesn't?), then grab your ticket to Rav's talk on how to avoid management debt in customer success.
+If you like informative, actionable, industry-based CS knowledge (who doesn't?), then become a member of CSC and watch Rav's talk on how to avoid management debt in customer success.